trans-travel/trans-travel/us/mt.md

 ## Drag / Performance / Cross-dressing Laws

- * A pending bill (2022 HB359, not yet law as of May 12, 2023) would ban
-   drag storytime in schools and libraries.
+ * Drag storytime or other "learning activities" with children present in schools, libraries is banned.

 ## Air Travel